RHIT-CSSE/csse220/Docs/grading_guide.md

     */
     public class GoodExample {

-    	// This class returns the value passed in doubled public int doubleThatValue(int incomingVariable) {
+    	// This method returns the value passed in doubled public int doubleThatValue(int incomingVariable) {
     		return incomingVariable * 2;
     	}

     }//end class GoodExample

+## Example of Acceptable Documentation

+Here is an example that shows a simple class with “acceptable” style and documentation.
+This represents the minimum documentation to receive full credit on any assignment when style/documentation is part of the grading rubric for the assignment (meaning you wrote 50% or more of the file):

+    /**
+    *	Class: GoodExample
+    *	@author	John Doe
+    *	Purpose: This class demonstrates the proper coding style and
+    *		     contains a method to double any integer value */ public class GoodExample {

+    	public int doubleThatValue(int incomingVariable) {
+    		return incomingVariable * 2;
+    	}
+    }

-## Example of Good Names
+## Example of Bad/Good Names

     public int a(int b, int c) {
     	return (b < c) ? c : b;